 Marissa and Joe have a home in Long Island, NY, and at times she painted the local landscape.
 One fateful day, her sister gave her a potted cyclamen as a gift, and Marissa decided to draw it.
 Something shifted inside her, and it was the beginning of a new direction in her life.
 She stated that when she began her devotion to flowers, she “finally crawled out of the sea and into the garden.”

 Flower imagery continues to be the theme of Bridge’s work today.
-It has evolved over time from sparingly realized portraits of individual flowers, to a 36-painting series titled, “The Journey”, depicting the entire life cycle of an orchid, to the “Mummers” series of flowers depicted in organic grid-like compositions, and currently to the mixed-media pieces which have branched out to include several themes.
+It has evolved over time from a 36-painting series titled, “The Journey”, to the “Mummers” series of flowers organized in grid-like compositions, and currently to the mixed-media pieces which have branched out to include several themes.